 Since the home was already set an entire story above the sidewalk, we created a desirable, two-car garage with a roof deck that extends to meet the front porch and first floor of the home.

 The approved design allowed us to accommodate two cars as well as create a space behind Ipe fencing to hide the trash and recycling.
 This area connects back into the garage, and the garage connects directly to the basement of the home.
-A lot of function is packed into this plan.
+This plan packs a lot of function into a small space.

 Due to all of the details and technical construction challenges, a quality contractor is a must for jobs like this.
 We were fortunate that the owner was also a savvy, top-notch contractor—Hamish Murray Construction.

 An Ipe trellis adds texture at the street level and matches the custom Ipe garage doors.
 Teak lounge furniture allows the family to settle in with a sense of privacy out of direct sight of passersby or stand up and interact with neighbors.
 Whether sitting or standing, a cable-style guardrail addresses safety while maintaining their view of the river and Mt.
 Hood.

 “This new outdoor living room has been a game changer and has done more to connect us with our neighbors and community than we could have imagined.” –Kara M., Homeowner.